vsg-dev/vsgTutorial/introduction/LowLevelAPIs.md

 In 2014, after many years of supporting OpenGL, Apple joins the vendor lock-in game, creating it's own low level [Metal API](https://en.wikipedia.org/wiki/Metal_(API)), begins march towards deprecating OpenGL on Apple systems.

 Khnoros adopts Mantle as the basis for a new cross-vendor, cross platform successor to OpenGL, releaseing the [Vulkan-1.0](https://en.wikipedia.org/wiki/Vulkan) spec in February 2016.
 Vulkan is lower level than OpenGL, applications take over more responisiblities that previously OpenGL drivers would have to manage, but provides more freedom and control over data and mulit-threaded control of data and commands being passed to/from the GPU.
-Vulkan ombines Compute and Graphics in one single coherent API.
+Vulkan combines Compute and Graphics in one single coherent API.

 In Feb.
 2018 MoltenVK library is released enabling Vulkan to run on top of Metal on macOS and iOS systems breaking the vendor lock-in and enabling Vulkan to work on all major hardware and software platforms.